vighneshiyer/vighneshiyer.com/content/personal/fun_things/cocktails.md

 - *Bar spoon*: Just get some cheap bar spoons, the exact model doesn't matter.
 - *Cooler*: I use an insulated bag to hold all my ice and cold liquors, but a proper hard-case insulated cooler would be better.
 - *Corkscrew*: You need to be able to pull corks.
 Buy whatever is within your budget - these are all kind of the same.
-- Toothpicks: The poor man's version of the fancy cocktail pick
+- *Toothpicks*: The poor man's version of the fancy cocktail pick

 ## Prep

 There is nothing to do except chill all your mixers and liquors.
 Since all the cocktails I like are served chilled, I even chill the liquors that aren't typically chilled (whiskey, vermouth, rum, soju).

-## Liquors
+## Enumeration of Poisons

 Here are things I've tried and what I think.
-To be clear: I have no actual taste in alcohol.
+*To be clear*: I have no actual taste in alcohol.
+Total amateur opinions to follow.

 ### Whiskey

-- *Maker's Mark 46*: I like it
+- *Maker's Mark 46* (6/10): I like it.
+Good enough neat.
-- *Woodford Reserve (Regular)*: Pretty good, but I prefer Maker's 46 over this
+- *Woodford Reserve (Regular)* (4/10): Pretty good, but I prefer Maker's 46 over this.
+Not so great anymore after having better whiskeys.
-- *Suntory Toki*: I really like it.
-Ideal for sipping, highballs, and sours
+- *Suntory Toki* (6/10): I really like it.
+Ideal for sipping, highballs, and sours.
+Not great neat.
-- *Four Roses Small Batch*: TBD.
+- *Four Roses Small Batch* (8/10): The best so far.
+Excellent.
+Very smooth and flavorful.
+Very enjoyable neat.

 ### Rum

-- *Diplomatico Reserva Exclusiva*: TBD.
+- *Diplomatico Reserva Exclusiva*: I like it.
+A few feel it is too harsh, doesn't go down smooth, at least neat.

 ### Soju